Catholic Church in Grenada

 The Catholic Church in Grenada is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

-There are approximately 40,000 Catholics in Grenada—around 44% of the total population.
+Catholicism is practised by 35.95% of the country’s population, according to the 2011 census, but this marks a decline from 44.19% in 2001, showing an 8.24 % drop.
+There are 37,941 Catholics in Grenada.
 The country forms a single diocese: the Diocese of St George's in Grenada, led by Bishop Clyde Martin Harvey.